 Most vehicles on the road today are equipped with some form of Tire Pressure Monitoring System (TPMS).
 TPMS sensors are designed to monitor the air pressure in a vehicle’s tires and provide drivers with real-time information about their tire pressure.
 There are two main types of TPMS sensors: direct and indirect.

-Direct TPMS sensors are mounted inside the tire, while indirect TPMS sensors are mounted on the wheel.
 Both direct and indirect TPMS sensors use radio frequency (RF) technology to communicate with a vehicle’s onboard computer system.
 The data collected by the sensor is transmitted to the computer, which then uses algorithms to calculate the air pressure in each tire.

-If one or more tires are low on air, the system will trigger an alert for the driver.
 While most modern vehicles come equipped with some form of TPMS, there are still many drivers who are not aware of how these systems work.
 By understanding how TPMS sensors communicate with a vehicle’s onboard computer system, drivers can be sure that their tires are always properly inflated and they can avoid potential problems on the road.

 What is Tpms Light

 Since 2008, all vehicles sold in the United States are required to have a Tire Pressure Monitoring System (TPMS).
 This system uses sensors to monitor the air pressure in your tires and warn you when they get too low.
-The TPMS light is usually located on the dash and looks like a exclamation point inside a circle.

-If this light comes on, it means that one or more of your tires is low on air.
 You should stop and check your tires as soon as possible.
 Use a tire gauge to check the pressure in all four tires.

-If any of them are low, add air until they reach the recommended pressure level.
 If your TPMS light stays on after you’ve checked and inflated your tires, there may be something wrong with the sensor or another part of the system.
 You should take your vehicle to a mechanic to have it checked out.

 Changing Wheels With Tire Pressure Sensors

 If your vehicle is equipped with tire pressure sensors, you’ll need to take a few extra steps when changing your wheels.
-Here’s what you need to know about changing wheels with tire pressure sensors: 1.
-When removing the old wheel, be careful not to damage the sensor.
+Here’s what you need to know about changing wheels with tire pressure sensors:

-2. The new wheel must be compatible with the sensor.
-3. The sensor must be properly mounted on the new wheel.
 4. The sensor must be initialized by a qualified technician using special equipment.

 Conclusion

 As cars have become more technologically advanced, so have their tires.
 Tire pressure sensors were introduced in the late 1990s and are now standard equipment on most new vehicles.
-A tire pressure sensor is a small electronic device that is mounted on the inside of a tire.

-It monitors the air pressure inside the tire and sends a signal to the car’s computer when it drops below a certain level.
 The car’s computer then displays a warning message on the dash board, alerting the driver that one or more tires are low on air.
 The driver can then add air to the tires as needed.

 Tire pressure sensors are an important safety feature because they help prevent flat tires and blowouts.
 They also help improve fuel economy by ensuring that tires are properly inflated.